stianjsu/messeption/readme.md

 - In the 'docs' folder you can find release-documentations for the applications releases

-- The project contains two README files, one on root-level and one inside of the project folder which describes the application
+- The project contains two README files, one on root-level (the one you are reading now) and one inside of the project folder which describes the application

-### File structure:
-- The project is divided into modules, namely 'core', 'json' and 'ui'
-- In both every module we have a 'src' folder.
-There the code is divided into 'main' and 'test' folders, for their respective purposes
-- The 'main' folders split into 'java' and 'resources' folders
-- 'java' folders contain java-files for code logic and module-info files for declaring dependencies in the project
-- 'resources' folders contain JSON files for text saving and java-fxml files for ui representation

 <br/>

 ## Shippable product
 - The project is configured with jlink and jpackage in order to create a shippable product.
 In order to ship the project the command **mvn compile javafx:jlink jpackage:jpackage** is used in the messeption/ui directory.
+In gitpod drop jpackage as wix is not installed.
-This will produce messeptionfx in messeption/ui/target that can be used for running the app locally without the use of an IDE such as VScode.
+- This will produce messeptionfx in messeption/ui/target that can be used for running the app locally without the use of an IDE such as VScode.
 The command will also produce a MesseptionFX.exe file in messeption/ui/target/dist for distribution and installing messeption as a program localy on a computer.
-Both require a connection to a REST server running locally in order to work
+- Shipped products require a connection to a REST server running locally on port 8080 in order to work.

 <br/>